ShihengDuan/ForceSMIP-fingerprint/README.md

 Pattern-based fingerprint analysis using ForceSMIP dataset at monthly timesteps.
-LLNL
+Work at LLNL.

 * ```eof-compare.ipynb```: EOF and PC plot for all variables.
 * ```eofs_all_annual.py```: solving EOFs for annual timesteps; ForceSMIP.